NazarioPizzicoli/Monocular-DepthAnything-Estimator/README.md

 ### Model Weights
 You must download the model weights and place them in the following directories:
+1. Create a folder called "models"
-1. Depth Anything V2: Download checkpoints from the Official Repository and place them in models/Depth-Anything-V2/checkpoints/.
+2. Clone the Official Repository of DepthAnythingV2 and the model weights and place them in models/Depth-Anything-V2/checkpoints/.
-2. YOLOv11: Download weights (e.g., yolo11n.pt) from Ultralytics Documentation and place them in models/YOLOv11/weights/.
+2. Download YOLOv11 weights from Ultralytics Documentation (or custom one) and place them in models/YOLOv11/weights/.

 ## Data Configuration
 The system relies on specific configuration files located in data/preprocessed/ and data/camera_calibration/.
 The provided files are templates and must be modified by the user.